Visit of Jung Bahadur Rana to Europe: In France

 The sea was rough when they sailed from England to France.
 They arrived within a day of their departure and spent the night in a hotel near the coast.
 The next day, they boarded a train to Paris.
 They were stationed at Hotel Sinet on Rue du Faubourg Saint-Honoré.
 The team was escorted by Prince Bacchicochi, the first cousin once-removed of Louis Napoleon.
 The next day, Prince Bacchicochi took Jung Bahadur for a sightseeing tour of Paris.
 He bought various artefacts in Paris worth 50,000 NPR.

 On 30 August, Jung Bahadur met with President Louis Napoleon.
 They discussed the strength of the French Armed Forces and its policies.

 In the next few days, they were invited to various palaces.
-On the suggestion of Napoleon, Jung Bahadur visited Fontainebleau which was about 45 miles from Paris, where they observed the newly-restored palace together.
+On the suggestion of Napoleon, Jung Bahadur visited Fontainebleau which was about 45 miles from Paris, where they observed the newly restored palace together.
 They also went to Versailles, which had been recently turned into a museum by Louis-Philippe in 1837.

 Louis Napoleon asked Jung Bahadur if he had any requests.
 He asked if he could see a parade of 900,000 troops.
 After discussing with the French nobles, Napoleon decided that calling 900,000 would cause a problem.
 Instead, a parade of 50,000 was arranged.
 Cavalry and infantry were brought from nearby barracks to pay gun salute to Jung Bahadur.

 A sword was presented to Jung Bahadur as a souvenir by Napoleon.

 He left Paris on 1 October.
 They reached the seaport city of Marseille on 4 October and set sail back to Egypt four days later.

 Returning through India and Sri Lanka

 They travelled across the Suez Isthmus and Aden before reaching Bombay.
 On the way, they also observed some volcanoes.

 On reaching Bombay, they were received by the British governor.
 There, they rested for 8 days, before making a pilgrimage to Dwarka.
-They left on 14 November and reached Dwarka on 16 November before returning back to Bombay on 21 November.
+They left on 14 November and reached Dwarka on 16 November before returning to Bombay on 21 November.
 At Dwarka, Jung Bahadur made a large donation in promissory notes which could be indirectly paid by the British government.

 Next, they travelled along the Gulf of Mannar.
 Kaji Dilli Singh Basnet got seriously sick due to rough seas.
 On route, they stopped at Colombo, where they were received by Sir George Anderson, the governor of Sri Lanka.
 The ship they sailed to Colombo was damaged due to rough sea, so a new ship was arranged to travel to Ramnathi.
 The main reason to visit Ramnathi was for purification which would free Jung Bahadur from impurities and contamination gathered at the foreign land.
 At Ramnathi, he donated 5,000 NPR.
 The next day, they returned to Colombo.
-On 8th December, they embarked to Calcutta, arriving on 19 December.
+On 8 December, they embarked to Calcutta, arriving on 19 December.

 Laurence Oliphant joined them in Sri Lanka and accompanied them to Nepal.
 Oliphant later published a diary describing Nepal.